jacquev6/ActionTree/doc/user_guide.rst

 Drawings
 ========

-You can easily draw a graph of your action and its dependencies with :class:`.DependencyGraph`:
+You can draw a dependency graph with :class:`.DependencyGraph`:

 >>> g = DependencyGraph(concat)
 >>> g.write_to_png("doc/doctest/concat_dependency_graph.png")